laravel/vapor-docs/1.0/projects/the-basics.md

 Vapor projects are created via the Vapor UI or the `vapor init` CLI command.

-Using the Vapor UI is the recommended option if you wish to start a fresh Laravel project on Vapor.
-This option's fully integrated with GitHub, and once you connect your GitHub account, Vapor automatically creates a new GitHub repository, makes the first deployment, and sets up "Push To Deploy".
+We recommend using the Vapor UI if you wish to start a fresh Laravel project on Vapor.
+This option's fully integrated with GitHub, and once you connect your GitHub account, Vapor automatically creates a new GitHub repository (with a fresh installation of Laravel), makes the first deployment, and sets up automatic deployments on code pushes.

-If you wish to start from an existing Laravel project, you may use the `vapor init` CLI command.
+Or, if you need to deploy an existing project to Laravel Vapor, you may use the `vapor init` CLI command.
 This command should be executed within the root directory of the Laravel project you wish to deploy.
 The `init` command will prompt you to select the AWS account that the project should be associated with, as well as the AWS region that it should be deployed to.

 ```bash
 vapor init